Yuan Chang Leong

 Undergraduate Student

-Kannon is currently a second-year undergraduate at the University of Chicago double majoring in Cognitive Science and Music.
-He is interested in the effect that music has on the brain, as well as cognitive psychology and psycholinguistics.
-Outside of the lab, he enjoys music composition and transcription, skiing, walking, collecting pumpkins and playing a variety of pixel art games.
+Kannon is an undergraduate at the University of Chicago majoring in Cognitive Science and Music.
+He is interested computationally modeling the ways in which neurological processes interact with each other.
+He is also studying the effect that music has on the brain.
+Outside of the lab, Kannon enjoys ballroom and latin dance, music composition, and rock climbing.

 Undergraduate Student